 Sometimes I’d return the items, and sometimes not.

 Today I am going to walk you through how discovering your personal core values can bring instant clarity to your life, and you’ll have a higher chance of not only reaching your financial goals but making lasting, positive change in your life!

 This post may contain affiliate links.
+If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 Your Relationship with Money

 Think about it, what are the relationships that you will have for your entire life?
 A relationship with yourself, food, and money.
 People and things come and go, but those three relationships you will carry with you forever.

 We’re going to go through one of America’s most trusted financial expert’s framework for achieving financial success, David Bach.
 He calls it a Values Circle, and you can read in-depth about the process behind it in his books.

-What are Personal Core Values and Why You NEED to Know Yours
+What are Personal Core Values

 Money and Your Personal Core Values

 Let’s get cozy and share some personal stuff.
 One of my own main core values is “security.”
 For whatever reason, I am very afraid of not having enough money to retire on, or of leaving my daughter unprotected if my husband and I should pass away unexpectedly.
 It scares me.
 It scares me a lot.
 Some call this bag lady syndrome, which isn’t a good money mindset to have.